To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Next week in New York, world leaders will meet for nine days to finalise the text for a global arms trade treaty.
-Amnesty International is urging those taking part in the negotiations, for the sake of Marie and millions like her, to put human rights considerations ahead of profit margins and produce an effective arms trade treaty.

 The world desperately needs the final agreement to ensure that no country or arms dealer will sell weapons, munitions or military equipment to governments or armed groups where there is a substantial risk that they will be used for atrocities or violent abuse.

 At present, in spite of these risks, states such as China, France and the USA have supplied arms to Congo's security forces and some of these weapons have ended up in the hands of armed groups operating in eastern DRC.

 In December 2011, South Africa reported to the United Nations Security Council sanctions committee its involvement in a transfer of 3 300 40mm cartridges to the Congolese National Police.

 South Africa's arms exports are guided by its National Conventional Arms Control Act which states that South Africa "will not trade in conventional arms with states engaged in repression, aggression and terrorism".

 The Act requires the government to "avoid contributing to internal repression" and "avoid transfers of conventional arms to governments that systematically violate or suppress human rights".

 However Amnesty International is concerned that the National Conventional Arms Control Committee, chaired by the Minister of Justice and Constitutional Development Jeff Radebe, appears to be authorising conventional arms sales to governments without the required scrutiny.

 In spite of these gaps in practice, South Africa has been broadly supportive of a strong arms trade treaty but they must do more.